-A total of 15 projects received ASA approval or exemption during the AR 7 reporting period.
-A total of three projects, which were approved during AR 6, received a building permit and/or demolition permit during the AR 7 reporting period.
+A total of 23 projects received ASA approval or ASA Small Project Exemption (ASX) during the AR 8 reporting period.
 All were determined to be consistent with General Plan land use designations and zoning.
 Stanford University paid all costs associated with the work conducted by the County Planning Office in relation to the 2000 GUP (staff time, consultant fees, and the direct costs associated with report production and distribution) in a timely manner.

-GUP Condition C: Monitoring, Reporting, and Implementation
+GUP Condition C:Monitoring, Reporting, and Implementation